Two colleagues recently asked me for personal productivity advice. I suspect one of them even gave me the Disco compliment:

 - Communicating - getting approval/alignment, informing or training stakeholders about how it affects them

-- Implementing - executing the work you brainstormed earlier.
+- Implementing - executing the work you brainstormed + said you’d do.

-If you’re not doing one of those 4 things, stop, and ask yourself which one of those 4 things you should do to make progress.
+If you’re stuck, ask yourself which one of those 4 things you should do to make progress.

 Be easy to follow: Write down your work process so others can imitate it.
 Put it in the first place you’d look for it in the future (code review comments, Jira ticket, wiki, etc).
 Share the checklist, notes, thought process that you went through.
 This feels like extra work in the moment, but pays off in the long-run.